 Where is illegal tobacco being sold?

-How can I prevent criminals from taking advantage of young people?
+How can I prevent criminals from taking advantage of vulnerable people?

-Criminal gangs are known to target vulnerable, cash-strapped families by paying them to travel abroad and smuggle illegal tobacco back into the country.
-If you think you know someone who is being taken advantage of in this way, you can report it anonymously. to Trading Standards.
+Criminal gangs are known to target vulnerable, cash-strapped families and individuals by paying them to travel abroad and smuggle illegal tobacco back into the country.
+Illegal tobacco can also be linked to loan sharking.
+If you think you know someone who is being taken advantage of in this way, you can report it anonymously here or directly to Trading Standards.